 Credit Marvel Tip:

 If you find evidence of fraudulent use of your credit, immediately contact the credit bureaus to set up a fraud alert.
 This forces lenders to contact you to confirm your identity before allowing you to open a credit account with them.
-If someone has stolen your identity, this will stop the continuing problem.
+And, if someone has stolen your identity, this will stop the continuing problem.
 You can also freeze your credit reports until you’ve managed the credit restoration process and repaired your report to full correctness.

 At no cost to you, you can file your disputes with each agency, which must then investigate each item within 30 days.
 Take advantage of how the law functions by not contacting each agency about each problem or reaching out to each information provider.
 The agency’s investigation will include the information provider, and if a correction is to be made, the information provider must contact each agency themselves to provide the correct data.